brighta19/calq_app/README.md

-# calculator_app
+# CalQ

-A new Flutter project.
+A calculator app made with Flutter.